What is PCB creepage and clearance?

 High voltage parts on a printed circuit board

-There are many applications of fire, such as a campfire or fireplace, that are productive, warming, or even romantic.
-One place that you never want to see a fire, however, is on a printed circuit board, which can be a real risk if the PCB hasn’t been designed correctly for high voltages.
-In some circumstances, incorrectly designed boards can create an electrostatic discharge which could in turn cause damage to the board and the components, and possibly spark a fire.
+There are many applications of fire that are productive, warming, and even romantic.
+However, one place that you never want to see fire is on a printed circuit board.
+Fire can be a real risk if the PCB hasn’t been designed correctly for high voltages.
+In some circumstances, incorrectly designed boards can create an electrostatic discharge, which could in turn cause damage to the board and even possibly spark a fire.

 To avoid this problem, PCB designers working with high voltage applications should pay particular attention to the separation between exposed metal conductors within their designs.
 There are two ways to measure this separation—creepage and clearance—and it is important to maintain the required amount of separation for both.
-We’ll take a look here at the differences between PCB creepage and clearance standards and the steps you need to take to avoid high voltage problems or unplanned PCB combustion.
+In this article, we’ll look at the differences between PCBs with high voltage creepage and clearance standards and the steps you need to take to avoid high voltage problems or unplanned PCB combustion.

 The Difference Between PCB Creepage and Clearance

 Printed circuit boards that conduct high voltages can be victimized by an electrostatic discharge between exposed metal if that metal is too close together.
-This discharge can potentially cause damage to the board and its components, and it is important for PCB designers to observe proper spacing between metal conductors on the board.
-Conductor spacing on a circuit board is measured in two ways—creepage and clearance:
+This discharge can potentially cause damage to the board and its components, and PCB designers need to observe proper spacing between metal conductors on the board.
+To summarize, conductor spacing on a circuit board is measured in two ways—creepage and clearance:

-Creepage: This is the distance between two conductors on the surface of the board, or along the surface of insulating material.
+- Creepage: This is the distance between two conductors on the surface of the board or along the surface of the insulating material.

-In high voltage circuits, where the voltage is above 30VAC or 60VDC, creepage and clearance spacing rules must be observed to prevent unintentional arcing between two conductors.
-Often these two measurements are the same, as with the distance between two component pads or other exposed areas of metal on an unobstructed portion of the board.
+In high voltage circuits where the voltage is above 30VAC or 60VDC, creepage and clearance spacing rules must be observed to prevent unintentional arcing between two conductors.
+Often, these two measurements are the same, as the distance between two component pads or other exposed areas of metal on an unobstructed portion of the board.
 In some cases, however, the two measurements are different, depending on how the components are placed or if there are any unusual contours of the raw board.
-As shown below, the creepage is the spacing across the surface of the board between the two component pads.
+As shown below, the creepage is the spacing across the surface of the board between the two-component pads.
 The clearance, on the other hand, is the air gap between the metal heat sink of the component on the left and the component pad on the right.

 Next, we’ll look at where some of these creepage and clearance standards can be found.

-What Are the PCB Creepage and Clearance Standards?
+What Are the PCB High Voltage Creepage and Clearance Standards?

-There are different factors that go into calculating the PCB creepage and clearance standards, including the working voltage, pollution degree (dust and condensation on the board), and the type of circuit that is being evaluated.
-Another important factor of the creepage calculation is the layer materials that are being used to build the raw board.
+Different factors go into calculating high voltage creepage and clearance standards, including the working voltage, pollution degree (dust and condensation on the board), and the type of circuit that is being evaluated.
+Another important factor in the creepage calculation is the layer materials that are being used to build the raw board.
 The voltage will create a conductive path along the surface of the board that will break down its insulating properties, and some board materials are more resistant to this effect than others.
 The comparative tracking index (CTI) defines the amount of resistance of each material; the higher the number, the greater its resistance to breaking down.
 For instance, the default CTI value for FR-4 is 175, while other more specialized materials can have a CTI value as high as 600.

-There are different documents that cover PCB creepage and clearance standards, with the primary one being IPC-2221.
+Different documents cover PCB creepage and clearance standards, with the primary one being IPC-2221.
 This is a general standard that covers many different design rules, including the spacing you need for high voltage circuits.
 The limits are delineated by DC or AC voltage levels, internal layers, external layers that are coated or uncoated, and substrate materials.
 In addition to IPC-2221, you can find additional information in these standards:

-IPC-9592: This standard is more specific than IPC-2221 in that it defines spacing requirements of power conversion devices that run higher than 100 volts.
+- IPC-9592: This standard is more specific than IPC-2221 in that it defines the spacing requirements of power conversion devices that run higher than 100 volts.